Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

 ℹ️ The E2E tests may require additional permissions as we are editing data in ADLS during the E2E tests.
 If the tests fail whilst clearing up directories, ensure that you have [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) access applied to your Azure Active Directory subscription.
 You may also be required to configure the [firewall rules](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security) for the storage account to whitelist your IP address.

+## Next steps

+Once you setup your local development environment, you can continue with the Getting Started tutorial by [deploying the Shared Resources](shared_resources_deployment_azure.md)